yupidevs/pactus/docs/source/examples/example3.rst

 3. Loading Data
 ---------------

-To load the MNIST stroke dataset we can simply do:
+To load the UCI Characters dataset we can simply do:

 .. code-block:: python

-   dataset = Dataset.mnist_stroke()
+   dataset = Dataset.uci_characters()

-Then, we can create a train/test split as proposed on [1]:
+Then, we can create a train/test split of 80/20 respectively:

 .. code-block:: python

-   train, test = dataset.cut(60_000)
+   train, test = dataset.split(.8, random_state=SEED)

 .. _Loading the model 3: